-Another significant place of the city is the Paleo - Christian Byzantine church of Agia Sophia.
+The Paleo - Christian temple of Agia Sophia is one of the most impressive Byzantine churches of Thessaloniki.
 Located in the center of the city as well, it is a very beautiful “Domed Basilica” style temple with an imposing architecture, beautiful wall paintings and elaborate mosaics.
 Having a 1600 years old history, it can easily be considered one of the most important religious sites in Macedonia.

 The earliest written reference about the structure goes back to 795 A.D., while we can safely assume due to archaeological evidence that another Christian temple existed there, until the destructive earthquake of 620 A.D.

 An architectural masterpiece in the center of Thessaloniki

 In terms of religious art, an interesting period is the one including the dark years of the Iconoclastic wars.
 These wars revealed the deep social, religious and financial problems within the Byzantine society during the troubled 8th century A.D.

 The majority of the wall paintings are dated back to 11th century A.D., while the sculptural decoration of the temple was finalized after several phases.